 David Alvarez, as Bernardo, leader for the Puerto Rican gang The Sharks, has the build and machismo to be instantly credible as a tough guy with a little boxing in his background.
 But the Sharks/Jets gangs look even more like corps de ballet than the dancers from back in ’61 — lithe, athletic and fey.

 That’s fine, as we remember even the climactic gang “rumble” always leans more on choreography than being credibly violent-looking.
-If you’re going for “reality,” casting these guys is always going to trip you up.
+If you’re going for “reality,” casting real dancers as gang bangers is always going to trip you up.